Line 13 (Beijing Subway)

 Line 13 of the Beijing Subway (北京地铁13号线 (běijīng dìtiě shísānhào xiàn)) is a metro line that serves the northern suburbs of Beijing.
 On a map, Line 13's route is shaped like an inverted U that arcs north of the city and connects residential suburbs in Haidian, Changping, and Chaoyang Districts with the 2nd Ring Road and Line 2 at Xizhimen and Dongzhimen.
 With the exception of and a tunnel between Xi'erqi and Longze, all of Line 13's tracks and stations are located on the surface or elevated above ground.
-The line is 40.85 km and 16 of its 17 stations are on the surface.
-Line 13's color is yellow.
-During rush hour, the section between Xizhimen and Wudaokou Stations was reported in 2013 to be the second most congested section in the Beijing subway network, operating at 130% capacity.
+The line is 40.85 km in length and 16 of its 17 stations are on the surface.
+Line 13's color is yellow on official maps, signage, and station branding.
+During rush hour, the section between Xizhimen and Wudaokou stations was reported in 2013 to be the second most congested section in the Beijing subway network, operating at 130% capacity.

 Fare

-There is a starting fare of RMB(¥) 3.00 that increases according to the distance, a fare scheme introduced in December 2014.
+The Bejing subway fares range from CNY 3-10 for all lines, with digital banking systems being a prominent payment type as opposed to traditional ticketing.

-Regular subway users can use a Yikatong card, which offers even cheaper journeys, as well as mobile phone apps, which deploy payments via a QR code.
+Regular subway users can use a Yikatong card, which offers cheaper journeys, as well as mobile phone apps, which deploy payments via a QR code.

 Hours of operation

-The first trains depart from and at 5:35 am.
-The last trains to go the full-distance and reach the other terminus depart from Xizhimen and Dongzhimen at 10:42 pm.
-In addition, Line 13 offers later night trains from either terminus that travel half of the full route.
+The first trains depart from and at 5:34 am.
+The last trains to go the full-distance and reach the other terminus depart from Xizhimen and Dongzhimen at 10:49 pm and 10:41pm respectively.
+In addition, Line 13 offers later night trains from either terminus that travel half of the route's length.
 The last train to leave Xizhimen, departs at 11:45 pm and ends its journey at Huilongguan at 12:09 am.
 The last train to leave Dongzhimen, departs at 11:45 pm and ends its journey at Huoying at 12:09 am.
-For the official timetable, see.
+The official timetable of the first and last trains of Line 13 can be seen online.
 The frequency of trains on Line 13 varies from 3.5 minutes per train during the morning rush hour (6:20 am – 9:40 am) to 5 minutes per train during the evening rush hour (4:40 pm – 8:40 pm) to 10-11.5 minutes per train after 10:50 pm.
 For a full listing of train frequency, see.